Petroglyphs

-Petroglyphs are sometimes easily defined based on the culture, religious beliefs, mythologies, and legends of an ancient civilization placed on rock formations for their descendants.
+Petroglyphs are often defined based on the culture, religious beliefs, mythologies, and legends of an ancient civilization placed on rock formations for their descendants.
 Many ancient petroglyphs are thought to represent some kind of ritual language often depicting with the same archetypes and symbols.
 It is interesting that the same symbols are found in different parts of the planet created in timelines where the people could not have possibly interacted with each other.
 Some believe this could be mere coincidence, an indication that certain groups of people migrated widely from some initial common area, or indication of a common origin.

 Some theories suggest that petroglyphs were made by shamans in an altered state of consciousness, perhaps induced by the use of natural hallucinogens.
 Many of the geometric patterns (known as form constants) which recur in petroglyphs and cave paintings have been shown to be "hard-wired" into the human brain; they frequently occur in visual disturbances and hallucinations brought on by drugs, migraine and other stimuli.

 Petroglyphs were an important form of pre-writing symbols, used in communication dating to approximately the Neolithic and late Upper Paleolithic boundary, about 10,000 to 12,000 years ago.
 Around 7,000 to 9,000 years ago, other writing systems such as pictographs and ideograms began to appear.
 Petroglyphs were still common though, and some less advanced societies continued using them much longer, even until contact with Western culture was made in the 20th century.
-Petroglyphs have been found in all parts of the globe except Antarctica with highest concentrations in parts of Africa, Scandinavia, Siberia, southwestern North America and Australia.
+Petroglyphs have been found in all parts of the globe except Antarctica with highest concentrations in parts of Africa, Scandinavia, Siberia, southwestern North America, and Australia.

 North America